 As the name would suggest, signal flow refers to the flow of an audio signal, whether we're going live, recording or mixing.

 Where does the audio signal originate, and where does it end?
 Where does the signal go between its start and end points?
-What inputs and outputs does the signal goes through, and how is the signal carried between each output and input?
+What inputs and outputs does the signal go through, and how is the signal carried between each output and input?
 There are the questions of signal flow.

 Let's consider the signal flow of an electric guitar being recorded into a mixing console as a related example: